 Did You Know The Eagles’ Anthem Lyrics Have Been Changed Over The Years?

-Almost every one of today’s Eagles fans can recite the “Fly, Eagles Fly” fight son.
-However, do you know the songs initially written by Charles Borrelli and Roger Courtland in the late 1950s were “Fight, Eagle Fight”?
+Almost every one of today’s Eagles fans can recite the “Fly, Eagles Fly” fight song.
+However, did you know the lyrics initially written by Charles Borrelli and Roger Courtland in the late 1950s were “Fight, Eagle Fight”?
 The anthem had almost disappeared by 1997 until the team pep band resurrected it.
-New lyrics were added with the tempo sped up.
+New lyrics were added and set to a faster tempo.
 Since then, Billboard has listed “Fly, Eagles Fly” among NFL’s finest jingles.
 The Roots band from Philly has also covered it a few times.

 Philly Featured In The First NFL Game On TV

-The Eagles in 1939 lost 23-14 to the now-defunct Brooklyn Football Dodgers on October 22, 1939.
+On October 22, 1939, the Eagles lost 23-14 to the now-defunct Brooklyn Football Dodgers in the first televised NFL game.
 An eight-member NBC crew filmed the game and showed it on one of the Network’s affiliates in New York City.
 Almost 500 New Yorkers watched the game, which lasted for two hours with no commercial interruption.

 John F. Kennedy And His Brothers Could Have Owned The Franchise